Skip to Content

 Our goal is to enrich the birth experience for you and your family.
 Our 10 private labor, delivery and recovery rooms offer a safe and supportive environment with home-like décor.

-We welcome your family and friends to share this exciting event with you, as we believe that childbirth is a family affair.
-At the same time, we value your privacy and do all we can to ensure your comfort and ease your transition into motherhood.
+We welcome your family and friends to share this exciting event with you because we believe that childbirth is a moment for loved ones.
+At the same time, we value your privacy, and we do all we can to ensure your comfort and ease your transition into motherhood.

 Neonatal intensive care

-We are home to Bay County's only Level III Neonatal Intensive Care Unit (NICU).
-As a Level III NICU, our neonatal specialists are uniquely equipped to care for babies born prematurely or with illnesses.
+With Bay County's only Level III NICU, our neonatal specialists are uniquely equipped to care for babies born prematurely or with illnesses.

 Postpartum support

 Our care for you doesn't end after you give birth.
 We continue to care for you throughout your hospital stay.
-We offer postpartum services and accommodations so you feel comfortable and healthy before returning home with your newborn.
+We offer postpartum services and accommodations, so that you feel comfortable and healthy before returning home with your newborn.

 What to expect during your maternity stay

-Our entire team is dedicated to helping make your labor and birth a special, safe and comfortable experience.
-You will find information below to help you prepare for your maternity stay at our hospital.
+Our team is dedicated to helping you experience a special, safe and comfortable labor and delivery.
+We've provided information below to help you prepare for your stay at our hospital.

 Packing your hospital bag

-Many mothers like the comfort of an extra pillow from home and other personal items.
+For extra comfort, many mothers bring an extra pillow from home and other personal items.
 Please be sure to leave valuables — including jewelry — at home, as we cannot be held responsible for their protection.

 One support person may be present for the C-section.
 Your support person will be required to wear appropriate surgical apparel and to sit by anesthesia.
 In case of an emergency, the support person will be asked to wait outside the operating room.